 Work Experience Placement Program For Organisations

-AHRI Organisation members are invited to participate in hosting an up and coming HR superstar in the first intake of the 2018 AHRI Work Experience Placement Program (WEPP) opening 27 November 2017.
+AHRI Organisation members are invited to participate in hosting an up and coming HR superstar in the 2018 AHRI Work Experience Placement Program (WEPP) opening 9 April 2018.
 Following on from the successful ‘Get Your Big Break’ competition in 2015, this program has emerged to meet the needs of AHRI Students and Graduates in kick starting their HR career.

 If you are not currently an Organisation Member or unsure of your Membership type, please email your details to email@example.com.